 Wood and branches left on the ground

-Piled into small mounds called windrows, the residue provides long-term habitat for wildlife and invertebrates.
+When piled into small mounds called windrows, the residue provides long-term habitat for wildlife and invertebrates.

-Dead wood from large-diameter trees promotes the germination of certain plant species and plays a role in water retention and erosion control.
+Finally, dead wood from large-diameter trees promotes the germination of certain plant species and plays a role in water retention and erosion control.

 Cutting down weakened trees